 Hotel l’Orologio means watch in Italian and this four star hotel is run with a Swiss-like precision and attention to cleanliness and detail.
 Every floor is dedicated to a famous watchmaker which is certainly a little different but works out rather nice.
 A good location is the cherry on top – definitely the best 4 star hotel in Florence.
 For maps, booking details and other reviews please click here.

-The Hotel David is the only one of all the 3 star hotels in Florence I would have no hesitation in recommending.
-A warm welcome always awaits you at the David with staff going out of their way to make your time in Florence special, most other places couldn't care less.
-Clean, spacious rooms and a good location make this easily the best 3 star hotel in Florence.
+The Hotel David is the only one of all the 3-star hotels in Florence that I would have no hesitation in recommending.
+A warm welcome always awaits you at the David, with staff going out of their way to make your time in Florence special.
+Most other places couldn't care less.
+Clean, spacious rooms and a good location make this easily the best 3-star hotel in Florence.
 For more photos, maps and bookings click here.

-I tend to prefer smaller five star hotels and the Golden Tower is the five star boutique hotel in Florence I enjoy most.
-The hotel has a lovely wellness centre and spa and because of the small size you are treated not like a number but as a very special guest.
-Location too is good and unlike many hotels in Florence the rooms are very quite so if you need your beauty sleep after a hard day’s sightseeing this is just the place.
+I tend to prefer smaller five-star hotels, and the Golden Tower is the five-star boutique hotel in Florence I enjoy most.
+The hotel has a lovely wellness center and spa, and because of its small size, you are treated not like a number but as a very special guest.
+The location is good too, and unlike many hotels in Florence, the rooms are very quiet, so if you need your beauty sleep after a hard day’s sightseeing, this is just the place.
 Here are the details